sanderveldhuis/glidelite/doc/api.md

 export default router;
 ```

-By importing the `glidelite` module, it is possible to directly use the values from the `glconfig.json` via the provided `glconfig` object.
+By importing the `glidelite/backend` module, it is possible to directly use the values from the `glconfig.json` via the provided `glconfig` object.
 The GlideLite Compiler will ensure it is linked correctly.

 ## Use a logger